pradeep3sep/interviewquestion/README ReactJs.md

 export default PrettyPrintJSON;
 ```

-- when we see in the console, we see all the details of the components in the foem of objects.
+- when we see in the console, we see all the details of the components in the form of objects.

 - we see the `$$typeof : Symbol(react.element)`, symbole is added here because the symbol can not be passed through the JSON.
 It prevents from XSS.